godotengine/godot-docs/classes/class_color.rst

 Description
 -----------

 A color represented by red, green, blue, and alpha (RGBA) components.
-The alpha component is often used for transparency.
+The alpha component is often used for opacity.
 Values are in floating-point and usually range from 0 to 1.
 Some properties (such as CanvasItem.modulate) may accept values greater than 1 (overbright or HDR colors).

 You can also create a color from standardized color names by using :ref:`@GDScript.ColorN<class_@GDScript_method_ColorN>` or directly using the color constants defined here.
 The standardized color set is based on the `X11 color names <https://en.wikipedia.org/wiki/X11_color_names>`__.